royalnationscup/royalnationscup.github.io/README.md

 ```
 {
-  // changes the title of the leaderboard
+  // sets the title of the leaderboard
   "title": "Round A",
+  // sets the subtitle
+  "subtitle": "Most prestigious royal tournament",
-  // applies a offset to the position
+  // applies a offset to the position (1 means to start at position 1)
   "startPosition": 8,
-  // array of positions to display in a diffrent color
+  // array of positions to display in a green color
-  "successPositions": [8,9,10],
+  "successPositions": [8, 9, 10],
+  // array of positions to display in a red color
+  "dangerPositions": [15, 14],
   "entries": [
     {
       "name": "World",